Ryo-N7/Ryo-N7.github.io/_posts/2019-11-28-visualize-EPL-part-2.md

 opportunities).
 If they can start converting their chances they could be much higher than their current 12th place position although they might still need to improve a bit on their league-average defense.
-They have also been lucky defending set pieces as they have the league-worst for xGA per shot (0.45 from 30 shots) from these situations but have only given up 2 goals from 5.06 total xGA.
+They have also been lucky defending set pieces as they are third worst in the league for xGA per shot (0.17 from 29 shots) from these situations but have only given up 2 goals from 5.06 total xGA.

 In Unai Emery’s second full season with **Arsenal**, the Gunners are